-Newt Gingrich is the latest unlikely figure to vault to the top of Republican presidential polls, and unlike those who preceded him - Donald Trump, Michele Bachmann, Rick Perry, Herman Cain - he might well stick around.
+NEWT GINGRICH is the latest unlikely figure to vault to the top of Republican presidential polls, and unlike those who preceded him - Donald Trump, Michele Bachmann, Rick Perry, Herman Cain - he’s likely to stick around.
 That’s partly due to necessity.
 With just a month until the Iowa caucuses, conservatives don’t have time to anoint a new savior.
 It’s also because, despite his copious shortcomings, he seems immune to what felled the others.
 An able debater, he won’t flop like Perry and Cain.
 He’s not a full-on nut like Trump.
 And his legislative record eclipses Bachmann’s, which barely exists.